 The song "Ride Captain Ride" has been in heavy rotation around my house lately.
 There's something about this song that seems . . . different.
 I can't quite put my finger on it because I'm not a musician myself.
 I am not fluent in the language of chords and notes and that sort of thing.
 That said, I can't help but notice that this seems to stand apart from traditional North American pop/rock music.
 What distinguishes this song, if anything?
 You need not explain this to me Like I'm Five (as they put it on another webiste) but please be aware that I don't have a music-theory background.
+Many thanks in advance.

 We are thinking of visiting the Wizarding World of Harry Potter for a much-needed vacation and planning to stay there for a week (since we're flying across the country to get there), but upon cursory research, it seems that the Wizarding World is very small and will take probably half a day. [more inside]

 What nature trails are recommended in the area?
 What tours are there [art, science, culture, nature] that are budget-friendly and deep in interesting information?
 Where is the best beach within an hour? [more inside]